atma/kohana-ipinfo/readme.md

 Configuration
 -------------
-Before the begin obtain the API key from and put it to `config/ipinfo.php`.
+Before the begin obtain an API key from [ipinfodb](http://ipinfodb.com/account.php) and put it to `config/ipinfo.php`.

     'key' => 'your ipinfodb.com API key',